open2b/scriggo-site/site/templates/using.md

 # Using

-The using statement can be used in combination with other statements and declarations to render a piece of code and use the rendered code via the predeclared variable _itea_.
+The using statement can be used in combination with other statements and declarations to render a piece of code and use the rendered code via the predeclared identifier _itea_.

 In this example: